Have you heard of the Love Your Spouse Challenge?

 My man is a #hardworkingman, and when he speaks to men’s groups, he reaches that tractor-pulling, contractor, get-your-hands-dirty-kind-of-man who wants to be the best man he can possibly be.
-I’ve sat in the back row during his sessions, and you can feel the energy and focus from the men listening to my man talk straight and man-to-man about life and priorities with respect that commands respect in return.
+I’ve sat in the back row during his sessions, and you can feel the energy and focus from the men listening to my man talk straight and man-to-man about life and priorities with the respect that commands respect in return.

 #loveyourspousechallenge Day 25

 It was a year of trial after trial.

 Family and friends chose not to ask, how are things going?
 I couldn’t blame them.
 It was a very hard year.
 We spent most of that year on our knees.
 My strength was waning and my faith at best was wobbling through long shadows in a valley of grief.

 I am not sure what was the straw that broke me, but I broke.
 My anger was real and raw.
 My man listened to my tangled emotions unwind.
 He wisely knew this was not about him or us.
 My words were swirling in faithless bitterness while I fought back tears that I should have released months ago.

 He remained motionless giving me his full attention.